pritxxh/pritxxh/README.md

-- 👋 Hi, I’m @pritxxh
+- 👋 Hi, I’m @pritesh
-- 👀 I’m interested in ...
+- 👀 I’m interested in JavaScript, Python, SwiftUI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Simple as well as complex projects
-- 📫 How to reach me ...
+- 📫 How to reach me pritxxh@yahoo.com

 <!---
 pritxxh/pritxxh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.